 India Birding Tours

+Birding Ecotours has a diverse range of exciting India birding tours which cover the country’s major birding destinations, targeting many Indian dream birds and other charismatic wildlife.
 The Republic of India (simply “India” hereafter) is the seventh-largest country by area in the world and the second-most populous country in the world.
-The vast majority of the country’s population can be found in the mega cities, the top three being New Delhi, India’s capital and where several of our northern India birding and wildlife-watching tours start, Mumbai, home of Bollywood movies, and Bangalore, the ‘Silicon Valley’ of India, both of these cities are also the starting or ending points for some of our exciting Indian tours.
+The vast majority of the country’s population can be found in the mega cities, the top three being New Delhi, India’s capital and where several of our northern India birding and wildlife-watching tours start, Mumbai, home of Bollywood movies, and Bangalore, the ‘Silicon Valley’ of India, both of these cities are also the starting or ending points for some of our exciting India birding tours.

 India shares land borders with Pakistan, China, Nepal, Bhutan, Bangladesh, and Myanmar and is surrounded by the Indian Ocean, Bay of Bengal, and Arabian Sea.
 Sri Lanka is situated just off the southern tip of the Indian Peninsula and is also a great birding destination.
 Situated at the meeting of the Bay of Bengal and the Andaman Sea are the Andaman and Nicobar Islands, a union territory of India comprising over 570 (mostly uninhabited) islands which we visit on our specially designed tour!
 Rivers feature prominently in some areas of the country, such as the mighty and famous Ganges and Brahmaputra Rivers, also relatively well known are the Yamuna, Kosi and Chambal Rivers and these will form a backdrop to some of our birding adventures either from land or on specially arranged boat trips.